ibm-cloud-docs/messages-for-rabbitmq/connecting-external.md

 Your applications and drivers use connection strings to make a connection to {{site.data.keyword.messages-for-rabbitmq_full}}.
 Your deployment has connection strings specifically for drivers, clients, and applications.
 Connection strings are displayed in the _Connections_ panel of your deployment's _Overview_, and can also be retrieved from the [cloud databases CLI plugin](/docs/databases-cli-plugin?topic=cloud-databases-cli-cdb-reference#deployment-connections), and the [API](https://{DomainName}/apidocs/cloud-databases-api#discover-connection-information-for-a-deployment-f-e81026).

 The connection strings can be used by any of the credentials you have created on your deployment.
-While you can use the admin user for all of your connections and applications, it might be better to generate credentials specifically for your applications to connect with.
-Documentation on generating credentials is on the [Getting Credentials and Connection Strings](/docs/services/messages-for-rabbitmq?topic=messages-for-rabbitmq-connection-strings) page.
+While you can use the admin user for all of your connections and applications, it might be better to create users specifically for your applications to connect with.
+Documentation on creating users is on the [Creating Users and Getting Connection Strings](/docs/services/messages-for-rabbitmq?topic=messages-for-rabbitmq-connection-strings) page.

 ## Connecting with a language's driver